jaredlang/autogen-agents/6c.customer-service-REST/observation.md

 ## app-som.py

+1. It is based on this example <https://microsoft.github.io/autogen/0.2/docs/notebooks/agentchat_society_of_mind>
-1. Introduce a dev manager that "contain" the dev chat within the dev agents, and report the result to user_proxy.
+2. Introduce a dev manager that "contain" the dev chat within the dev agents, and report the result to user_proxy.
-2. Keep getting the mysterious errors.
+3. Keep getting the mysterious errors.
 See [som-eng-error-msg.txt](./som-eng-error-msg.txt) when using only engineer.
-3. A similar error.
+4. A similar error.
 See [som-pm-error-msg.txt](./som-pm-error-msg.txt) when adding product manager.

 ## app-flat.py update-1